 For the purpose of this post, I will only touch on body/suspension lifts and tyre sizes.

 Lifting your 4WD

-In VSB 14, It states that your roof height may only be lifted by 2” (or 50mm) from the factory (or standard height) before it needs to go through a lane change test.
+If you are going to be lifting vehicles, you need to look at VSB 14.
+This states that your roof height may only be lifted by 2” (or 50mm) from the factory (or standard height) before it needs to go through a lane change test.
 This 50mm is the total combination of body lifts, suspension lifts and bigger tyres.